If you have a question that we have not answered, please call to speak to our Client Care Specialists at 856.208.6443.

 Therapy is not a guaranteed cure for what ails your relationship.
 We have supported many couples successfully but not all couple’s relationships stay intact with therapy.
 Experience has taught us that often this occurs when one partner “goes through the motions” of coming into therapy with their partner but no longer loves their partner or wants to make the relationship work.
 Therapy is a great clarifier for many who feel ambivalent or uncertain of their future.

 We draw from an eclectic range of couples therapy models, all of which aim to strengthen your relationship with yourself, with your partner/family, and with your larger community.
 Our clinical team is led by an AASECT Certified Sex Therapist and each team member specializes in their chosen modality of couple therapy.
 We also hold weekly and monthly team meetings to stay abreast of our clinical skills and to review the latest research on couples and sex therapy.

 “What is the difference between couples and sex therapy?”

-Couples Therapy is a specialized form of therapy that focuses on couple’s relational issues.
+Couples Therapy is a specialized form of therapy that focuses on a couple’s relational issues.
 Sex therapy is a specialized area of psychotherapy that specifically addresses sexual issues.
-Unfortunately, the educational system seems to keep these specialization apart from each other, while we believe that these inherently belong together.
+Unfortunately, the educational system seems to keep this specialization apart from each other, while we believe that these inherently belong together.